kvarak/dnd/docs/_Classes/feyblood.md

 Capricious in nature, pookas are always in search of fun, though they don’t often care who they inconvenience with their antics—they’re just in it for the whimsy.
 Always chaotic in nature, some pookas are cruel, some are good-natured, and others are slightly unhinged.
 There’s no way to tell which kind one is just by looking at it; only by interacting with a pooka does its nature become clear.

-They have a reputation as liars and mischief-makers, but this lying is, in fact, a kind of language unto itself: the bigger the feeling a pooka has, the bigger the lie they will tell on the subject.
+They have a reputation as liars and mischief-makers, but this lying is in fact a kind of language unto itself: the bigger the feeling a pooka has, the bigger the lie they will tell on the subject.
 Once one knows a pooka well enough to see the truth behind their lies, a lasting friendship can form.

 Pookas thrive when in the company of others, and they frequently find companionship in a particular individual whether the camaraderie is wanted or not.
 They pull pranks to get to know a person and stay invisibly near them to observe the results.
 As they usually communicate with their unlucky target (whom they call “friend”) using telepathy, the person’s erratic reactions to the unseen pooka’s pranks and mental “voice” can make the target appear insane.
 The pooka doesn’t mind a little rough retaliation, but flees any attempts to kill it.

 ### Chaos Magic
 When you choose this affinity at 1st level, your spellcasting is a bit unstable and can unleash surges of untamed magic, or as a pooka might say, be more fun.
 When you attempt to cast a spell of 1st level or higher, roll a d20.
-If your result is 1, or lower than your Luck score, roll on the <a href="#internal-wildmagic"><b>Feywild Wild Magic</b></a> table to create a random magical effect.
+If your result is lower than your Luck score, roll on the <a href="#internal-wildmagic"><b>Feywild Wild Magic</b></a> table to create a random magical effect.

 In addition, you gain the *zap* cantrip.

 You learn additional spells when you reach certain levels, shown in the Feyblood Affinity Spells table.
 These spells are feyblood spells for you, and they don't count against the number of feyblood spells you know.